 |GAP PAYMENT OF SERVICE FEE FOR PENSION CARD HOLDERS & STUDENT CARD HOLDERS WITH MENTAL HEALTH CARE PLAN||SERVICE FEE FOR NON MEDICARE CARD HOLDERS OR PRIVATE CONSULTATIONS|

 - Private Health Insurance cover applies based on the individual’s coverage for non-Medicare covered sessions.

-Please call the practice for further details and make appointment bookings
+- You can opt for in person or telehealth consultation based on your eligibility.
+Please call the practice for further details and make appointment bookings.

 Payment by Visa, EFPOTS, Hicaps Available

 *Note: A non-attendance fee of $35 for GP consultations or 50% of consultation fee for non GP consultations will be applied if you:

 – do not attend,